Employer of Record Germany

 Maternity leave for pregnant employees in Germany comprises 6 weeks before the expected birth date and 8 weeks after the birth, all paid at full salary.
 In cases of premature births or the birth of multiples, employees are entitled to 12 weeks of paid leave following the birth.

 Either parent is eligible for parental leave until the child reaches 3 years of age.
-During this parental leave period, parents can either not work or work part-time for up to 32 hours per week.
+During this parental leave period, parents may either take full leave or work part-time for up to 32 hours per week.
 Parents of premature infants receive additional parental leave.

 It is against the law to terminate the employment of an employee during pregnancy and up to four months after the child is born in Germany, providing protection to pregnant employees and new mothers.